 Natural Asphalt

-Natural asphalt is obtained directly from nature, especially from the two resources lakes and rocks.
-The lake asphalt contains 40 to 70 % of pure bitumen which is boiled in the tank and water content evaporates and impurities are separated.
-The final product is called asphalt which can be used for laying roads etc.
+Natural asphalt is obtained directly from nature, primarily from two resources: lakes and rocks.
+The lake asphalt contains 40 to 70% pure bitumen, which is boiled in the tank, where the water content evaporates and impurities are separated.
+The final product is called asphalt, which can be used for laying roads and other purposes.

-Rock asphalt contains 10 to 15% of pure bitumen and calcareous matter.
-These rocks are crushed and heated and consolidate by sudden cooling.
-This asphalt is used for paving tiles etc.
+Rock asphalt contains 10 to 15% pure bitumen and calcareous matter.
+These rocks are crushed, heated, and consolidated by sudden cooling.
+This asphalt is used for paving tiles and other purposes.

 Residual Asphalt

-Report this residual asphalt is obtained artificially by the distillation of crude petroleum oil with an asphaltic base.
+This residual asphalt is obtained artificially through the distillation of crude petroleum oil with an asphaltic base.

 Forms of Asphalt